jrief/django-formset/docs/source/fieldsets.rst

   :width: 660
   :alt: Fieldset

-The interesting part of this collection is, that we can hide the Fieldset by clicking on the checkbox named "I'm not a customer".
-This means, that by using conditionals, we can dynamically adjust the visibility of a complete form.
+The interesting part of this collection is that we can hide the fieldset by clicking on the checkbox named "I'm not a customer".
+This means that by using conditionals, we can dynamically adjust the visibility of a complete form.